Running Record Observations in Early Childhood Education

 • Share progress with families

-Keeping up with the progress of your children is an important step to ensuring that they’re actively learning.
-To follow and document their progress, running record observations should be conducted regularly.
+Keeping up with the progress of your children is an important step to ensuring that they actively learn.
+To follow and document their progress, you should conduct running record observations regularly.
 For children who are struggling at their current level, these observations should happen more frequently than for those who are on level or above level.
-This will allow you to make timely changes in their learning to help guide their progress.
+This allows you to make timely changes in their learning to help guide their progress.
 While you might set aside time to observe a struggling child every one to two weeks, you might take a running record for an emerging or proficient child every three to four weeks.

 Running record and anecdotal record

-An anecdotal record is another method of child observation that is a brief written record of a snapshot in time, documenting what a child says or does during classroom activities or routines.
-Anecdotal records are typically quick and easy to write and shorter in length than running records.
-This note is usually written in the past tense and includes specific details of an event as well as important context such as when the event happened, where it took place, who was involved, and what happened.
-It is another method teachers may use to collect information about a child—their behavior, skills, attitude, performance, and activities.
+Anecdotal records are typically quick and easy to write, and they are shorter in length than running records.
+You usually write this note in the past tense and include specific details of an event as well as important context such as when the event happened, where it took place, who was involved, and what happened.

 Like running records, anecdotal records should be objective.
-Assumptions and opinions should not be included in the observations.
+You should not include assumptions and opinions in the observations.
 For example, imagine you are writing an anecdotal record of a girl named Laura after her playtime with classmates.
 An anecdotal record that includes your assumptions might be: “Laura happily shared her toy with David after he asked to play with it.”
-In this example, you are assuming that Laura was happy about sharing with her classmate.
-Instead, you might write: “After David asked Laura if he could play with her toy, she smiled and handed him the toy.
+In this example, you assume that Laura was happy about sharing with her classmate.
+Instead, you might write: “After David asked Laura if he could play with her toy, she smiled and handed him the toy.”

 Running records and anecdotal records also share many of the same benefits.
 They allow you to: